 Kelsey Quigley

 Kelsey’s undergraduate studies at Harvard University focused on how developmental science informs both domestic and international law.
-After completing her degree in Social Studies, Kelsey taught preschool at Horizons for Homeless Children.
+After completing her degree in social studies, Kelsey taught preschool at Horizons for Homeless Children.
 There, Kelsey observed firsthand how stress can affect children’s basic regulatory functioning.
 As a Hauser Human Rights Research Fellow at Harvard, Kelsey studied policy and practice related to family homelessness.
 Following this fellowship, Kelsey joined Zero to Three as a federal policy analyst, where she worked to inform policies that impact young children, including child welfare, early education, health, and mental health.

 Since beginning her graduate work with Dr. Ginger Moore in Child Clinical Psychology at Penn State, Kelsey has pursued research questions that focus on how early regulatory experiences become embedded in the body.
 In 2013, Kelsey was awarded a National Science Foundation Graduate Research Fellowship to pursue this line of research.
 In a study published in Child Development, she explored whether infant feeding practices may be an early regulatory process.
 She found that breastfeeding and non-breastfeeding infants and their mothers showed distinct patterns of parasympathetic responding during a mildly stressful social interaction.
 Continuing to explore the development of physiological regulatory systems in early childhood, Kelsey published a paper in Developmental Review synthesizing literature on the early development of cardiac autonomic balance and its implications for mental and physical health later in life.